-Following the earth shattering din that preceded, we are now no stranger to fuzz and Tramotane continues the onslaught.
+Following the earth shattering din that proceeded, we are now no stranger to fuzz and ‘Tramotane’ continues the onslaught.
 So we have been blown up, assimilated into alien life forms or smashed and drown by the Kraken, what is left that the band can do.
 Well, I feel that we are back in the terrority of b - movie horror, what with the tense effects and brooding drone of the repetitive riffs, kinda mimicking the heartbeat of someone truly terrified by a dark stranger lurking in the dark.
 Indeed the the riffs are supported by some John Carpenter esque keyboards to produce yet more tension.
-Tramotane almost thrives on the paranoia it induces due to the chugging, pounding riffs, building the tension, till the stranger burst out of the darkness.
+‘Tramotane’ almost thrives on the paranoia it induces due to the chugging, pounding riffs, building the tension, until the stranger bursts out of the darkness.
 This track holds the monopoly on thick ass slow booming riffs and is more than admirably supported by Marty's best vocal performance and the face breaking hammering of the drums.
 This stuff is breathtaking.

-A big thank you to Marty, Chris and David (Slomatics) and Adam Stone from HOC records for their support.
-In case you didn't already read my interview with Slomatics, you can here.
-Indeed, if you are yet to buy this beast of a record, you can buy the CD here , vinyl here and digital copy here.
-As ever check the links below too.
+If you are yet to buy this beast of a record, you can buy the CD here , vinyl here and digital copy here